elotroalex/caridischo/_caridischo/cds81.md

 status: In Development
 language: en
 creators: Mark Daniel Triana
 stewards:
-blurb: '&quot;In Whispers and Furtive Glances: Assessing Cuban Digital Literacies and (H)ac(k)tivism in Post-Embargo Cuba&quot; is a prospective digital humanities project that discusses the ways in which Cuban peoples have cultivated a unique and compelling digital presence in the twenty-first century despite the many challenges that have been posed by surveillance, lack of material access, and severe network and hardware
+blurb: '\"In Whispers and Furtive Glances: Assessing Cuban Digital Literacies and (H)ac(k)tivism in Post-Embargo Cuba\" is a prospective digital humanities project that discusses the ways in which Cuban peoples have cultivated a unique and compelling digital presence in the twenty-first century despite the many challenges that have been posed by surveillance, lack of material access, and severe network and hardware